-The IBM DS4000 series disk controllers provide functions that can be used with the SAN Volume Controller.
+IBM System Storage DS5000 and IBM DS4000 series disk controllers provide functions that can be used with the SAN Volume Controller.

-The IBM DS4000 series storage manager has several options and actions that you can perform.
+The storage manager for IBM System Storage DS5000 and IBM DS4000 systems has several options and actions that you can perform.